outdreamer/build-a-cure/docs/ml/weight_propagation_visual.md

 - in terms of other structures that are prioritized/activated by the network:
 	- some 'weight path patterns' or 'weight trees' or 'weight sets' or 'tree sets' would be inactive once learning begins to deactivate nodes that dont contribute to prediction accuracy
 	- these structures may be more directly mapped to the emergent weights (like 10x + 14y + 8z) determined from each weight tree, so that the relevance of weight structures other than a 'node-pair weight' can be identified
+	- for example, a particular emergent weight function that is particularly influential in producing the final prediction function mapping inputs/outputs